flotpython/course/w7/w7-s10-x1-taylor.md

     provides an animated view of Taylor approximation where one can change the degree interactively

-    derivatives are computed on X=0, translate as needed
+    Taylor is applied on X=0, translate as needed
     """

     def __init__(self, function, domain):
-        """
-        initialized from

-        Parameters:
-          function: an autograd-friendly vectorized function
-          domain: the X domain (typically a linspace)
-        """
         self.function = function
         self.domain = domain
-        self.regular_y = function(self.domain)

     def display(self, y_range):
         """
         create initial drawing with degree=0

         Parameters:
+          y_range: a (ymin, ymax) tuple
-          y_range: there is a need to display all degrees with a fixed range on the y-axis for smooth transitions; pass this as a (ymin, ymax) tuple
+            for the animation to run smoothly, we need to display all Taylor degrees with a fixed y-axis range
         """
+        # create figure
         x_range = (self.domain[0], self.domain[-1])
         self.figure = figure(title=self.function.__name__,
                              x_range=x_range, y_range=y_range)

         # each of the 2 curves is a bokeh line object
-        self.line_exact = self.figure.line(
-            self.domain, self.regular_y, color='green')
+        self.figure.line(self.domain, self.function(self.domain), color='green')
+        # store this in an attribute so _update can do its job
         self.line_approx = self.figure.line(
             self.domain, self._approximated(0), color='red', line_width=2)

-        # that's what allows for smooth updates down the road
+        # needed so that push_notebook can do its job down the road
         self.handle = show(self.figure, notebook_handle=True)
 # @END@

 # @BEG@ name=taylor continued=true
     def _approximated(self, degree):
         """
         Computes and returns the Y array, the images of the domain